lacoco-lab/lacoco-lab.github.io/joining/index.md

 <!--Start dates can be negotiated based on applicants' preferences and funding availability.-->

-**Application via central portals:** You can apply to the [International Max Planck Research School on Trustworthy Computing (IMPRS-TRUST)](https://www.imprs-trust.mpg.de/) (by Dec 31, 2025) or the [Saarbrücken Graduate School of Computer Science](https://www.graduateschool-computerscience.de/) (by April 2026) and name Michael Hahn as your preferred supervisor.
+**Application via central portals:** You can apply to the [International Max Planck Research School on Trustworthy Computing (IMPRS-TRUST)](https://www.imprs-trust.mpg.de/) (by 31 December 2025) or the [Saarbrücken Graduate School of Computer Science](https://www.graduateschool-computerscience.de/) (by April 2026) and name Michael Hahn as your preferred supervisor.
 These options are open to students with or without an MSc.
 For students without an MSc, the PhD includes an initial preparatory phase.
 Students with an MSc can directly join our lab.

 **Direct application (only for applicants who will have an MSc by the start date of the PhD):** You can directly apply to our lab by email.
 Admitted students will directly join our lab.
 Start dates are flexible and can be negotiated.